YanisJdz/yanisjdz/README.md

 <h1 align="center">Hi 👋, I'm Yanis !</h1>
 <h3 align="center">Junior DevOps with web developper skills.</h3>

-- 🔭 I’m currently working as a SRE Engineer / DevSecOps
+- 🔭 I’m currently looking for a Job as a Web Developper or as SRE Engineer / DevSecOps

-- 👨‍💻 All of my projects are available at [https://yanisjdz.dev/](https://yanisjdz.dev/)

 - 💬 Ask me about **JavaScript (Next, React...)**